What is tax fairness?

 95% of businesses in the US today are “pass-through” entities not subject to the corporate tax paid by C-corporations.
 Pass-through entities, such as partnerships, S corporations, and sole proprietorships, allow income to “pass through” to their owners, who then report it on their individual income tax returns.
 Because these entities underreport at a high rate, they represent the single largest source of the tax gap.

 Pass-through entities have minimal reporting requirements and are rarely audited, creating a fertile environment for underreporting, evasion, and tax haven abuse by the wealthy.
 While sold as a small business benefit, more than 60% of the 2017 tax cut directed at pass-through entities ultimately benefitted the wealthiest 1%, at a cost of roughly $50 billion in revenue each year.
-Many of these tax benefits are set to expire in 2025, presenting Congress with an opportunity to reshape the tax code in a fairer way
+These benefits were renewed as part of the 2025 Republican megabill.

 Property taxes

-On average, property taxes can hit families with low income the hardest because those families typically spend a greater share of their income on property taxes than everyone else.
-This includes both renters and homeowners with low income.
+On average, property taxes can hit low-income families the hardest because those families typically spend a greater share of their income on property taxes than everyone else.
+This includes both renters and homeowners, because landlords pass most property taxes on to renters.
 Many states with flat or no income taxes look to property taxes to raise revenue.
 New Hampshire, which has no personal income tax, relies heavily on property taxes to make up revenue, resulting in the third highest property tax rate in the nation.
 All but the wealthiest 5% in New Hampshire pay a greater percentage of their income in property taxes than families in Maine.

 Communities with big box stores can lose out on millions in local tax revenues when those wealthy corporations employ shady practices to reduce their property taxes.
 Maine recently enacted a policy to prohibit “dark store” tax evasion.